gilagoldstein/gilagoldstein.github.io/index.md

 - First year MPH student at Columbia Mailman School interested in social determinants of health.
 - Lover of historical fiction, biographies, and well-narrated audiobooks.
+- Travel enthusiest: Ask me about my time backpacking or as a luxury travel agent.
-- A green tea fanatic.
+- A green tea fanatic and the #1 french fries fan.

 ## Current Project